Irrawaddy Flotilla Company: Beginnings

 The IFC was formed in 1865 as the Irrawaddy Flotilla and Burmese Steam Navigation Co Ltd, primarily to ferry troops up and down the Irrawaddy River and delta.
 Soon, the company was carrying passengers, rice, government stores, and mail from Rangoon to Prome, Thayetmyo and Mandalay, and then extended in 1868 to Bhamo.
 In 1875, the company's name was shortened to the Irrawaddy Flotilla Company.
 Although registered in Glasgow, the operational headquarters were in Rangoon, with a major shipyard across the river at Dalla.

 The company's services became indispensable to the oil fields up river at Yenangyaung and Chauk for carrying supplies and heavy equipment.
 Partly because the railway to Mandalay followed the path of the Sittaung River rather than the Irrawaddy River, the company stayed relevant and useful well into the twentieth century, even after independence from Britain.

 The ships, most of which were paddle steamers, were generally built in Scotland before being dismantled and transported to Burma for reassembly.
-When the Japanese invaded Burma in World War II, the Manager of the IFC's Burma fleet, John Morton, ordered the scuttling of all 600 ships in his fleet.
-This prevented the Japanese from having a usable, local fleet for transport up the Irrawaddy River.
-In 1948 the company was reconstituted as the Government Inland Water Transport Board.
+The flotilla, privately owned but with a quasi-official status, undertook many functions typically handled by government organizations.
+These included sorting and delivering mail, overseeing river conservancy, ensuring the free flow of transport for all river users, and providing ships in times of war.
+In addition, the IFC was responsible for transporting royalty and important figures.
+Notably, Dalhousie, Curzon, and most successive viceroys undertook tours of Burma, often traveling on the Irrawaddy amid great fanfare and pomp.
+For these voyages, the ships were repainted in white, with yellow funnels, the official government colors.

+At the time, IFC ships lacked wheelhouses, allowing the commander to move freely on the open foredeck, providing an unobstructed view up- and downriver.
+A second steering position on the main deck, primarily used at night, allowed for better visibility, as the searchlight on the upper deck made it difficult to see clearly from above.